History of the Progressive Catholic Church

 Sensing that God was calling him to serve the Church in another capacity and role, Bishop Cass left the Liberal Catholic Apostolic Church to establish the Progressive Catholic Church in 2015.

 On January the 9th 2021 the council of Bishops duly elected the Progressive Catholic Church`s second Presiding Bishop The Most Reverend Barry Frier.
-On the 30th of September 2022, Most Reverend Barry Frier stepped down as Presiding Bishop of the Progressive Catholic Church following a total agreement of the council of the church that the position of Presiding Bishop was not currently needed.
+On the 30th of September 2022, Most Reverend Barry Frier stepped down as Presiding Bishop of the Progressive Catholic Church following the death of his beloved parents and with the total agreement of the council of the church that the position of Presiding Bishop was not currently needed.

 The Progressive Catholic Church continues to grow with the guidance of the Holy Spirit and our love of following the will of God,